mediascape/elections/README.md

 ```
 http://localhost

-*** Note is use port 80, so may need to stop other webserver as such apache.
+*** Note, it uses port 80, so may need to stop other webserver may be listening on that port.
 ```

 ### For Developers